 Figural Lightshade Collection

-In his 2016 “Before Theory” essay tracking emerging “trajectories of architectural experimentation”, Kyle Miller adeptly differentiates between shape and figure:
+What makes a shape a figure?
+In his 2016 “Before Theory” essay tracking emerging “trajectories of architectural experimentation”, Kyle Miller adeptly differentiates between the two:

 Additional custom iterations break from initial constraints in order to respond to contextual and functional concerns.
-Please inquire for more information, including for custom orders.
+Please feel free to inquire for more information, including for custom orders.

 Kyle Miller, “Before Theory” in Teresa Stoppani (ed.), Giorgio Ponzo (ed.), George Themistokleous (ed.), This Thing Called Theory (New York, Routledge 2017): 45-54. https://www.kylejamesmiller.com/before-theory#_edn3.

 © Human Being Design 2022